faizanahemad/science-reader/new_features.md

 - Write a set of sample queries which test each of chat functionalities and then run them on the server to see if they are working.
 - Write a set of use cases.
 - Log all LLM inputs and outputs in a file with reference to feedback entities to know which LLM input and output resulted in favorable vs unfavorable feedbacks.
 Log which LLM was used as well.
+- Make a set of block list domains which are separate for pdf search and website search.

 # High Priority
     - Test only GPT-3.5